CommunityScale/housingforecastdocs/docs/glossary.md

 **Mobility:** The ease of moving from one location to another within a market.

+**MOE (Margin of Error):** A measure of uncertainty in ACS estimates, representing the 90% confidence interval around the point estimate.

 **Move-up demand:** Estimate of consumers willing to relocate to more expensive or desirable units.

-**Multi-family:** Structures containing more than two housing units.

 **Multifamily:** A housing structure with multiple separate housing units, such as an apartment building.